 - Discharge summaries and treatment plans

-A typical EMR solution allows physicians and clinicians to easily manage:
+A typical EMR solution allows Physicians and Clinicians to easily manage

-Capture all evaluation and management codes at the point of care to ensure complete invoices and eliminate down coding.
+- Billing: Capture all evaluation and management codes at the point of care to ensure complete invoices and eliminate down coding.

 - Alerts and reminders